livysdad27/livysdad27.github.io/resume.md

 ---
 ## Summary
 I've spent the last 20+ years working for [Providence](https://providence.org).
 I've effectively had three main careers.
 IT Support, Healthcare IT Leadership and Product/Incubation.
 I currently work for the Providence [Digital Innovation Group](https://www.providence-dig.org/) where we incubate new products that turn into startups.
+### Executive Director Product [2023 - present]
+Strategize and develop the product roadmap for a vertical.
+Lead a team of Product Managers and Customer Success Managers to expand the value of our engagement platform to 3.5M accounts and 150M active users.
-### Sr Director, Technical Program Management/Product Operations [2021 - Present]
+### Sr Director, Technical Program Management/Product Operations [2021 - 2023]
-I currently lead a team of Technical Program Managment and Product Operations professionals who focus on execution and incubation of new products in the Healthcare space.
+Lead a team of Technical Program Managment and Product Operations professionals who focus on execution and incubation of new products.
+Deliver on quarterly roadmap reviews, continuous delivery and product value.
+Ensure timely and quality execution of product deliverables.
 ### Chief of Staff/Director Operations [2020 - 2021]
 Directly support the GVP Product Development by managing budget, staffing and day to day team operations.
 Execute on additional special projects.
 Coach and mentor leadership team.
 Drive employee engagement.
 ### Director Product Operations [2019 - 2020]